MicrosoftEdge/WebView2Feedback/specs/CriticalUpdateAvailable.md

 ===

 # Background
-WebView2 often have to author ECS configuration to disable/enable certain feature flag.
-Once user received those payload, there is no logic to prompt users to restart and apply those payload.
-This API is to provide the ability to detect those critical palyload update and give developer the ability to config actions once critical payload is received.
+WebView2 developers often have to author ECS configurations to toggle feature flags.
+However, once these payloads are received, there is no way to restart the WebView2 and apply the payload.
+The purpose of this API is to detect such critical payloads and inform the developer so they may restart their app or their WebView2 or other appropriate action.

 # Examples
 ## WinRT and .NET